Turkish Spice Guide: Ottoman Spices & Seasonings

 Authentic Indicators: True sumac should be deep red, not bright red (which indicates artificial coloring).
 It should have a slightly coarse texture and intense, tart aroma.

-Storage Tip: Keep in an airtight container away from light to preserve its vibrant color and tart flavor.
+Storage Tip: Keep in an airtight container away from light to preserve its deep red color and tart flavor.
 Quality sumac should last 2-3 years when stored properly.

 Turkish Oregano (Kekik) - Mountain Herb Powerhouse